atrettel/wosp/README.md

     A_Study_in_Scarlet.txt:878:months or so.
 It might be made a text-book for detectives to teach them what to ...

-In this case, Wosp also returned the word "detectives" since it is one error from "detective".
-A better way to return plurals is to use trunctuation like with `detective#1`, since it is much more explicit about where the extra character should go.
+In this case, Wosp returned the word "detectives" since it is one error from "detective".
+A better way to include plurals is to use truncation like with `detective#1`, since it is more explicit about where the extra character goes.

 Wosp supports Boolean operations.
-Boolean operations are often described using Venn diagrams.
-They return all matches for certain files when certain conditions are met.
+Boolean operations return all matches for certain files when certain conditions are met.
 The four Boolean operators are `OR`, `AND`, `NOT`, and `XOR`.

 `OR` returns all matches for any term given.
-Like all Boolean operations, it takes two arguments and searchers can chain together multiple `OR` statements to produce long lists of terms to search all at once.
+Like all Boolean operations, it takes two arguments.
+Searchers can chain together multiple `OR` statements to produce long lists of terms to search all at once.

     $ wosp "detective#1 OR officer#1" A_Study_in_Scarlet.txt